Finding Home in Costa Rica (& Listening to the Whispers of the Soul)

 So I recently moved to Costa Rica, and I wanted to share this experience, in the hopes it might inspire you in some way.
 For the past four years, I’ve been traveling the world - trying out new places, new versions of myself, new ways of thinking and living.
 But deep down, I was always searching for that place - the one that feels cosy, like home.

-After a while, the travel that once felt like such an adventure, like free-falling through life, started to feel more like a trap.
+In a way, I’ve been a bit of a "serial dater", but with places.
+But after a while, the travel that once felt like such an adventure, like free-falling through life, started to feel more like a trap.
 I could never fully relax with the subtle undercurrent of chaos in that I had no roots.
-I could never fully integrate into a place, because in the back of my mind I knew I’d be gone soon - and so would most of the people I’d met.
+I found it hard to fully integrate into a place, because in the back of my mind I knew I’d be gone soon, and so would most of the people I’d met.
 Travel used to open me up, but as time went by I found myself closing more and more with each new place, and experiencing the same feeling of flatness when I realised: this isn’t my place.

-And whilst moving again felt awkward (someone decided to buy a bunch of new clothes, guitar and bicycle) the idea of staying felt worse.
-I knew if I stayed the life would be drained out of me.
-I knew I had to move - and quickly.
+Then I realised, it had been there all along.
+The one place that had truly felt like home.
+And whilst moving again felt awkward (I kind of decided to buy a bunch of new clothes, guitar and bicycle) the idea of staying felt worse.
+I knew if I stayed I wouldn’t feel fulfilled.
+I knew I had to move.
 So I did it.
 I decided to trust my gut rather than logic my way out of the upheaval trusting your gut sometimes requires.
-I booked a flight for one week later, packed up all my stuff (minus the bicycle lol), and made my way to Dominical, Costa Rica.
+I booked a flight for one week later, packed up all my stuff (minus the bicycle), and made my way to Costa Rica.

-Now, as I sit here sipping a matcha latte and digging into an almond croissant in one of the town’s delightful new cafés, I can say with a very clear and open heart:
+Now, as I sit here sipping a matcha latte and digging into an almond croissant in one of the town’s new cafés, I can say with a very clear and open heart:

 What’s truly meant for you will feel like Christmas as a child.
 It will feel like gold dust in your belly, and laughter in your heart.
 Listen to the whispers of your soul.
 Listen to how the body speaks.
 The signs life sends.
 Forget the rules, forget what looks good on paper, and be brave enough to go after what lights up your wide open eyes.
 You were crafted to be wild.